uedwinc/aws-bootcamp-cruddur-2023/journal/week12.md

   ]
 }
 ```
+- Give the policy a name: S3Accessfor Sync

 - **Homework challenge**
 - Create the GitHub Actions worksflow: github/workflows/sync.yaml (You would need to rename these accordingly when setting up the workflow.
 And also rework the yaml file)

+# Reconnect Database

+- Go to api.cruddur.com/api/health-check (This should show success) but api.cruddur.com/api/activities/home (This should show internal server error.
+If it shows debug mode error, then you need to fix that)

+- May not be applicable, but if debug mode is shown, you may need to change sth in app.py, then push a new prod image and run the service stack to apply

+- Compose up to startup locally

+- Internal server error is because we don't have the database seeded with information

++ Update env variable PROD_CONNECTION_URL to reflect the new database name

+- Upon up port 5432 for gitpod in the database security group (make sure the description is GITPOD).
+Use ./bin/rds/update-sg-rule to update security group rule for our specific gitpod IP.
+There are a number of envs you will need to change in the script.

+- You can now connect to the prod database: `./bin/db/connect prod`
+- Exit

+- Schema load for prod: `./bin/db/schema-load prod`

+- You can run migrate locally for production using `CONNECTION_URL=PROD_CONNECTION_URL ./bin/db/migrate`
+- You can connect again and use postgres commands from before to see tables

+- You may need to change the CONNECTION_URL set in env variables of post confirmation lambda to reflect the new cfn cluster
+- On the console, under the post confirmation lambda, manually point the vpc to the new cfn created vpc.
+Create a new security group (in a new tab) (name: CognitoLambdaSG) (description: For the Lambda that needs to connect to postgres) with no inbound rules and attach it to the vpc.
+Select the public subnets.
+- Go to the database security group and allow postgres port access from that newly created security group (description: COGNITOPOSTCONF)

+- In cognito, delete all previous users

+- Now, try to signup on cruddur.com
+- Then sign-in
+- Make a Crud

+- Try to signup as another user or even multiples